Clemzerdu75/Fillit/Readme.md

 **NB:**
 You have 3 example files:
-- A little with 4 tetriminos
+- A little one with 4 tetriminos
-- A big with 26 tetriminos (the maximum)
+- A big one with 26 tetriminos (the maximum allowed)
-- An invalid with bad tetrminos and indentation
+- An invalid one with a bad tetrminos description and some indentation